spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-authentication-service.md

 ⚠ The syntax for existing [OIDC providers configured in Synapse](./configuring-playbook-synapse.md#synapse--openid-connect-for-single-sign-on) is slightly different, so you will need to adjust your configuration when switching from Synapse OIDC to MAS upstream OAuth2.

+⚠ When [migrating an existing homeserver](#migrating-an-existing-homeserver-to-matrix-authentication-service) which contains OIDC-sourced users, you will need to [Configure upstream OIDC provider mapping for syn2mas](#configuring-upstream-oidc-provider-mapping-for-syn2mas).

 ## Adjusting DNS records

 If you've changed the default hostname, **you may need to adjust your DNS** records to point the Matrix Authentication Service domain to the Matrix server.